willyywt/willyywt.github.io/_posts/2022-07-08-resource-inlining-for-github-pages.md

 ### HTTP Compression
 We can assume gzip compression for most cases (the brotili compression is not provided by Github Pages).
 For legacy clients that do not does gzip compression, the best we can do is to suggest them use a new browser.

-### Current HTML size
-Currently this site's `<head>` element is 5.3kb under gzip compression, so we still have a little room to spend for HTML `<body>` under the poor 17.7kb initial RTT download size.
-If the css and js gets very bloated and much larger than 5.3kb (hopefully not), I will have to consider moving them back to `<link>` and `<script>` again, because inlining them no longer reduces RTT.

-## The conclusion
-For now: **Inlining css and js reduces one RTT in the critical rendering path.**

 ## Some reference links
 [Networking 101: Transport Layer Security (TLS)](https://hpbn.co/transport-layer-security-tls/)